Four key strategies to maximise your rental yields

 Keep up the appeal

-In a transitioning market, not all property investors will be realising rental growth at the same time.
-However, in order to put yourself in the best position to leverage market opportunities, it’s important to look for ways to improve the immediate rentability of your property, while also enhancing its long-term appeal and performance.
-Minor cosmetic improvements can have a huge impact on the rentability of your property and making these changes proactively rather than holding off until your property is worse for wear could not only improve the appeal of your property to new tenants, but also maximise tenant retention by attracting renters that are more likely to view your property as a long-term solution rather than interim accommodation.
-Given the costs of replacing tenants and re-marketing properties on a regular basis can quickly add up, so retaining good tenants can be just as important as achieving strong rental rates when it comes to maximising cash flow and achieving the best possible rental returns.
+In order to put yourself in the best position to leverage market opportunities, it’s important to look for ways to improve the immediate rentability of your property, while also enhancing its long-term appeal and performance.
+Minor cosmetic improvements can have a huge impact on the rentability of your property and making these changes proactively not only improves the appeal of your property to new tenants, but also maximises tenant retention.
+The costs of replacing tenants and re-marketing properties on a regular basis can quickly add up, so retaining good tenants can be just as important as achieving strong rental rates when it comes to maximising cash flow and achieving the best possible rental returns.
 Keeping up the appeal of your property is still important in a hot rental market, like the one Perth is currently experiencing.
 Properties that are not offered in good repair can undermine your efforts to target the best quality of tenant – something that can be just as important as securing a great rent.

 Consider including additional clauses in the rental contract